-During the Second quarter of 2021 no requests were made about possible FSPCF assistance as a result of slow payments by licensees.
-Notwithstanding the general economic slowdown caused by the Covid-19 pandemic, lumber prices have increased, forest activity is coming back, and I have not become aware of any licensees that are not able to start to pay their contractors within normal contract terms.
-There are still some cash flow issues as the industry ramps back up, but licensee insolvency does not appear to be an issue at this time.
+During the First quarter of 2022 no requests were made about possible FSPCF assistance as a result of slow or no payments by licensees.
+Notwithstanding the general economic slowdown caused by the Covid-19 pandemic, lumber prices have increased, forest activity is coming back, and I have not become aware of any licensees that are not able to pay their contractors within normal contract terms.
+Licensee insolvency does not appear to be an issue at this time.
+Even protests against old growth logging and the recently announced old growth logging reductions seem to have been expected and do not seem to be causing any insolvencies of licensees.